quelopes/HNSCC-network/README.md

 Visit the site: (https://neo4j.com/release-notes/neo4j-2-3-4/) and get the instructions on how to download, unzip, and install Neo4j.

-#### Put the database
+#### Load the database

 The database directory `hdscc.db` can be moved to `neo4j-community-xxx/data/`.

 #### Change the configuration

-You need change the configuration.
+You need to change the configuration.

-* Open the archive `/conf/neo4j-server.properties`.
+* Open the file: `/conf/neo4j-server.properties`.
 * Change the line: `org.neo4j.server.database.location=data/graph.db` to `org.neo4j.server.database.location=data/hpv.db`.
-* Save and close the archive.
+* Save and close the file.

 #### Start and use the database

-* Start Neo4j in: `./bin/neo4j start`.
+* Start Neo4j: `./bin/neo4j start`.
-* Open the browser and write the locahost in 7474 port: (http://localhost:7474).
+* Open the browser and access: http://localhost:7474.

 ### Simple queries

 There are many possibilities of queries in a graph database using [Cypher](https://neo4j.com/developer/cypher-query-language/), a declarative SQL-inspired language.
-Here are two Cypher queries examples.
+Here are two Cypher query examples.

 Show all co-expressed genes with PPI interactions too: